photographing the wild Breyer horse in its natural habitat

 - a rock tossed into the water at your horses' feet also makes a good splash

-- a spray bottle can create a fine mist... scale rain
+- a spray bottle can create a fine mist... scale rain, or create a splash (open the nozzle for squirt not spray)

 - water has scale (which is how we know the Loch Ness pic is a fake), your splashes and waves should not look like jello